 Newton was looking for something else, as was Columbus.

-I was looking for something else.
+I was also looking for something else.

 When I was young, my curiosity about life after death, NDEs and past lives was intermittent.
-The here and now kept me busy.

 Looking around, I found the confident cynicism of the atheist crowd unconvincing and, at times, even deliberately unaware.
 And most of the stock answers religions clung too lacked resonance.